 A full range of motion is critical here.

-The reason I prefer rings and TRX straps are because this allows pitchers to row with a varying grip.
+The reason I prefer rings and TRX straps are that this allows pitchers to row with a varying grip.

 I like to queue pitchers to start with a knuckles-up grip (pronated) and as you row, rotate your grip so that your thumbs are toward the ceiling.
 This is the opposite motion we see in throwing, thus building our posterior chain to be resilient to injury and increase performance.